In this article, I share the tips you need to create beautiful winged eyeliner for beginners.

 1. Use An Eyeliner Brush

-So…you’ve decided to try out a cat eye for the first time and run to the closest Sephora to grab a liquid eyeliner.
+So…you’ve decided to try winged eyeliner for beginners and run to the closest Sephora to grab a liquid eyeliner.
 What could go wrong, you ask?
 The truth is, liquid eyeliner, while super convenient for a cat eye, requires a lot of steadiness.

 While I’m sure there are superstars out there who will pick up such an eyeliner and pull off a perfect cat eye on the first try (we hate those people, right?), most of us mere mortals will have some trouble with this.